jaredly/j2/docs/Compilation Passes.md

 	Althouuuugh, we could do switch->if/else and stay in-universe, right?
 - so really it's "if/else expr -> if/else stmt"?

+hmmmmm do I just leave patterns as-is? let's try that.

 Ok but what about for & while loops? jerd doesn't have either, but imperative targets will.
 So it makes sense to have an IR that knows about them ... right?